- When am I vested with TRF?

 Once you have accumulated 10 years of Indiana teaching service, PERF service, and/or approved leave of absence service, you are considered vested with TRF.

 - What is the TRF Interactive Web site?

 This is an online tool offering members and employers convenient 24-hour account access.
 Active members may view and change addresses, investment allocations, and beneficiary names.
 Members with Annuity Savings Accounts (ASA) may also view their quarterly statements through this system.
 Investment allocation changes may be made as often as daily.
 Retired members are able to view and modify address information, tax withholding information, and direct deposit information.

-For your first login after July 7, 2010, you will need your Social Security number and passcode (both of which were mailed to you).
+For your first login, you will need your Social Security number and passcode (both of which were mailed to you).
 After your initial login, you will be prompted to change your login information.
 If you do not have the login information necessary, you may call our office at (888) 286-3544.

 Contact the TRF office to request a service analysis of your account.
 If there is a discrepancy with the years, your school corporation must complete a Verification of Prior Indiana State Teaching Service (State Form 41625).

 - Are my years of service between TRF and PERF combined at retirement?

 Yes.
 As of July 1, 2008, you have the choice of which fund you prefer to retire from - TRF or PERF.
 Your years of service will be automatically combined at retirement.

 - Is service credit granted for sick leave?